LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 6. Retrying network requests

-Demonstrates the usage of higher order functions together with coroutines.
-The higher order function `retry()` retries a certain suspending operation for a given amount of times.
+Demonstrates the usage of higher-order functions together with coroutines.
+The higher-order function `retry()` retries a certain suspending operation for a given amount of times.
 It uses an exponential backoff for retries, which means that the delay between retries increases exponentially.
 The behavior of the Mock API is defined in a way that it responses with 2 unsuccessful responses followed by a successful response.

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase6/RetryNetworkRequestViewModel.kt)]

-Unit tests verify the amount of request that are performed in different scenarios.
-Furthermore they check if the exponential backoff is working properly by asserting the amount of elapsed virtual time.
+Unit tests verify the amount of requests that are performed in different scenarios.
+Furthermore, they check if the exponential backoff is working properly by asserting the amount of elapsed virtual time.

 ### 7. Network requests with timeout and retry